Bhoot and Friends: Production

 The film is also directed by three additional directors named: Harish Kumar Patel, Brijesh Singh and Kuldeep Yadav.
 The stunts were added by Hanif Sheikh.

 Release

 Film is initially going to release on 24 December along with Toonpur Ka Superhero as Christmas bonanza, but postponed till last date of year due to clash with Tees Mar Khan.
 The film is released theatrically on New Year's Eve of 2011 but only on 25 prints.

 Home media

 The film is currently available on Disney+ Hotstar, Amazon Prime and YouTube, and is often broadcast by Cartoon Network India.

 Box office

 The film has grossed an estimated ₹1.5 lakh, against a huge budget of ₹1.5 crore and declared as "disaster" by Box Office India.
-It earned ₹25,000 on first day, ₹75,000 on first weekend and a sum of ₹1,00,000,000 on its first week.
+It earned ₹25,000 on first day and ₹75,000 on first weekend.

 Critical reception

 The film has received generally mixed to negative reviews by critics.